craigyjp/Pico-RP2040-Autotune-AS3340/README.md

 Using a YD-RP2040, the CV's, Pitchbend, CC, gates and triggers will all need some level conversion in hardware which I've covered in the schematic PDF.
 I've used matching 12k/36k resistors on the CV DAC level converters to give 4x conversion and this gives 1v/octave, Velocity uses 10k/10k for 2x conversion for 0-5v velocity range.

-# The Waveshare should be setup with a Flash Size of 1.5Mb/512Kb FS
+# The YD-RP2040 should be setup with a Flash Size of 1.5Mb/512Kb FS or something similar to allow storage.

 * The triggers and gates are currently +3.3v.
 * 1 filter CV outputs